GT-LIT-Lab/funROI/doc/source/index.rst

 2. **fROI definition**: defines functionally localized Regions of Interest (fROIs) by selecting active voxels within predefined parcels.

-3. **Effect estimation**: extracts effect sizes for each subject-specific fROI
+3. **Effect estimation**: extracts effect sizes for each subject-specific fROI.

-4. **Spatial correlation estimation**: quantifies the similarity of activation patterns across conditions
+4. **Spatial correlation estimation**: quantifies the similarity of within-subject activation patterns across conditions.

-5. **Spatial overlap estimation**: calculates the overlap between parcels and/or fROIs from different subjects or definitions
+5. **Spatial overlap estimation**: calculates the overlap between parcels and/or fROIs from different subjects or definitions.

 The **funROI** Toolbox is compliant with the Brain Imaging Data Structure (BIDS), a standardized framework for organizing and sharing neuroimaging data.
 BIDS ensures consistency across datasets, facilitating data sharing and reproducibility in neuroimaging research.
 For more details on BIDS, visit `their official webiste <https://bids.neuroimaging.io>`_.